 Seats 85 (private room, 45).
 D Thu-Sat, 6.30-9.30.
 Open all year.

-Although, with the exception of recent additions such as flat screen television, the rooms are somewhat dated - as are the en-suite bathrooms - they are a good size and well maintained.
+Although, with the exception of recent additions such as flat screen television, the rooms are a little dated - as are the en-suite bathrooms - they are a good size and well maintained.
 Upsides include good lighting (a rarity worth mentioning) broadband and, most importantly, comfortable beds - so you should be sure of a good night's sleep.

 And a good breakfast will start your day right too, with quality sausages and bacon especially noteworthy.

-But the most outstanding feature of the Schoolhouse, in both the restaurant and accommodation, is the genuine hospitality.
+But the most outstanding feature of The Schoolhouse, in both the restaurant and accommodation, is the genuine hospitality.
 From the warm welcome on arrival - perhaps with the offer to light a fire on a chilly evening - to the favour of Abernethy Butter Fudge from nearby Dromara in your room, the small touches and friendliness of everyone towards guests makes this a place people want to return to.